LAST UPDATED: November 5, 2019

 - Price.
 You can spend thousands on an exhaust system and as little as $100.
 Know what you’re getting for your money.
 You may find that a $100 system does the job very well or that it’s better to spend a few more dollars to get a system that you’ll be happy with.

 - Type of system.
-For example, a catback system is equipment only back from the catalytic converter, not the entire system.
-On the other hand, some systems cover everything including the pipes that bolt onto the engine, hangers, the muffler, the mid and tailpipes.
+For example, a catback system is an equipment only back from the catalytic converter, not the entire system.
+On the other hand, some systems cover everything including the pipes that bolt onto the engine, hangers, the muffler, the mid, and tailpipes.

 Best Exhaust System Reviews & Recommendations 2020

 Because it features a straight-through design, this MagnaFlow performance exhaust system can provide more power and better sound.
 The system is made of stainless steel and has mandrel bent tubing.
 Parts are made with precision CNC robotic manufacturing techniques.